Rhode Island Hospital: History

-In 1857, a small group led by Moses Brown Ives, established a fund for a community hospital.
-The hospital was not officially founded until 1863, during the American Civil War. with the support of local manufacturer, philanthropist and trustee, Henry J. Steere and others.
+In 1857, a small group led by Moses Brown Ives established a fund for a community hospital.
+The hospital was not officially founded until 1863, during the American Civil War, with the support Henry J. Steere, local manufacturer, philanthropist, and trustee, and others.
 John Sutherland, a local shoemaker, was the first patient admitted to Rhode Island Hospital on October 6, 1858.

 The original Main Hospital Building was built in the 1860s, and the Southwest Pavilion was designed in Victorian style by architects Stone, Carpenter and Willson in 1898 and opened in 1900.

 In 1915, the hospital became the first in the region and third in the nation to have an EKG machine.

 In 1931, Pembroke College at Brown University partnered with the Rhode Island Hospital Training School to establish the area's first nursing program, training women to both learn and teach in nursing practices.

 The hospital's main 10-story building was opened in 1955, and the Ambulatory Patient Center (APC Building) was completed in the 1970s.
 The Anderson Emergency building, connected to the complex via the Bridge Building, opened in 2005.
 The Southwest Pavilion, the last remaining building of the hospital's original 19th-century Victorian campus, was demolished in 2015 over the objection of local preservationists.

+As Rhode Island's only Level 1 trauma center, the hospital received all nine surviving gunshot victims of the 2025 Brown University shooting.